Ensembl/ensembl-dauphin-style-compiler/peregrine-draw/src/webgl/canvas/flat-images.md

 Eventually the `CanvasInUse` structs made by the `CompositionBuilder` end up in the `Drawing` struct for safe-keeping.
 When the drawing is dropped, the `Drop` trait on the lease ensures the canvas get returned to the cache.

 The tessellation algorithm used is a custom, shelf-based allocator which compromises on speed and packing density.
 It is inside `packer.rs` which exposes `allocate_horizontal`, `allocate_vertical` and `allocate_areas` to the rest of the code.

-## Binding to GPU

-Eventually a `CanvasInUse` which has been prepared as a texture by passing through `CompositionBuilder` will need to get to the GPU and bound for use in WebGL.
-GPUs have varying limits for these things and the process is performance critical, so we need to do this sensibly.
-In practice there are an small number of slots on the GPU and we must bind the canvas to one of them.

-Fortunately, there are generally more slots than canvases we need for any one program, so we can hopefully keep old textures "hanging around" for next time we draw.
-But unfortunately, there are not so many that the issue can be ignored entirely: sometimes canvases will have to be evicted.

-Essentially, a canvas which we might wish to bind can be in one of three states:

-1. It could be *UNBOUND* and the GPU generally unaware of it.
-It would still be a `CanvasInUse` and have a drawing on it which cannot be stolen for other uses, but not used in the WebGL program running at that time.

-2. It could be *ACTIVE* and bound to the GPU and in use for the current program.

-3. It could be *VESTIGIAL* and still bound from an earlier operation, hopefully staying so until it is next needed, saving an expensive operation.

-There are three operations which can be performed on these states:

-1. `allocate()` is a request to bind acnavas to a slot.
-Any empty slot can be used, as can any binding a vestigial canvas (choosing the least-recently used first).
-If a slot used by a vestigial canvas is used it becomes unbound.
-The allocated canvas becomes activ.

-2. `clear()` is called at the start of a program run: all active canavses are relegated to vestigial.

-3. `free()` is called on dropping an individual canvas, making it unbound.

-Binding is primarily managed by tokens internally within `CanvasInUse`.
-In a field inside `CanvasInUse` is a `SlotToken`.
-When a canvas is used (the allocate procedure) a flag is set on the canvas indicating the canvas is active.
-When the `SlotToken` is dropped, the `free()` procedure is run. `clear()` is run centreally in `Binding` alongside the `allocate()` procedure.
-This is acceptable in our Drop-based-freeing strategy as `clear()` is actually an initialisation operation.